 The Overseas Investment Rules can be found in:

 - Overseas Investment (Urgent Measures) Amendment Act 2020

 - Sections 56 to 57J of the Fisheries Act 1996

-The Ministerial Directive Letter and Supplementary Directive Letter contain information on the Government’s general policy approach and other matters, including relating to the OIO’s functions, powers and duties as regulator.
+The Ministerial Directive Letter, and Supplementary Directive Letters, contain information on the Government’s general policy approach and other matters, including relating to the OIO’s functions, powers, and duties as regulator.

-The current Ministerial Directive Letter (PDF 467KB) was issued on 28 November 2017.
+The current Ministerial Directive Letter was issued on 28 November 2017.

-Read our technical commentary on the current ministerial directive letter to learn more about how directive letters work, the new directives including the ‘rural land’ and ‘forest land’ directives, and the effect they have had on the assessment of applications
+Our technical commentary on the current ministerial directive letter has more information about how directive letters work, as well as information about the ‘rural land’ and ‘forest land’ directives and the effect they have had on the assessment of applications.

-You can also read the previous letter (PDF 344KB) issued in December 2010.
+You can also read the previous letter issued in December 2010.

-The Supplementary Directive Letter (PDF 1MB), issued on 8 June 2020, took effect from 16 June 2020.
-It directs the OIO about when to advise the Minister of Finance about a transaction of national interest, providing advice on national interest assessments, varying or revoking conditions of consent, and timeframes for making decisions under the temporary notification regime.
+The Supplementary Directive Letter issued on 8 June 2020, took effect from 16 June 2020.
+It directs the OIO about when to advise the Minister of Finance about a transaction of national interest, providing advice on national interest assessments, varying, or revoking conditions of consent, and timeframes for making decisions under the temporary emergency notification regime.

 The relevant Ministers generally make decisions after considering advice from the OIO.
 In some circumstances, the OIO has authority to make decisions under delegation from the Ministers.
 However, Ministers have the discretion to ‘call in’ a delegated decision and make it themselves.